-Clarus Corporation, incorporated in Delaware in 1991, acquired Black Diamond Equipment, Ltd. (which may be referred to as "Black Diamond Equipment") and Gregory Mountain Products, LLC (which may be referred to as "Gregory Mountain Products" or "Gregory") in May 2010 and changed its name to Black Diamond, Inc., in January 2011.
+Clarus Corporation, incorporated in Delaware in 1991, acquired Black Diamond Equipment, Ltd. ("Black Diamond Equipment") and Gregory Mountain Products, LLC ("Gregory Mountain Products") in May 2010 and changed its name to Black Diamond, Inc., in January 2011.
 In July 2012, we acquired POC Sweden AB and its subsidiaries (collectively, "POC") and in October 2012, we acquired PIEPS Holding GmbH and its subsidiaries (collectively, "PIEPS").